troldal/OpenXLSX/python/library/pybind11/docs/classes.rst

     >>> Pet.Kind.__members__
     {'Dog': Kind.Dog, 'Cat': Kind.Cat}

-The ``name`` property returns the name of the enum value as a unicode string.
+The ``name`` property returns the name of the enum getValue as a unicode string.

 .. note::